Schwab Intelligent Portfolios Review 2019 – Robo-Advisor With or Without Human Guidance

 How Do the Schwab Intelligent Advisory CFPs® Differ From the Branch-Based Financial Consultants?

-All 30 Planning Consultants in The Schwab Intelligent Advisory are CFPs®.
+All 30 Planning Consultants in The Schwab Intelligent Portfolios Premium are CFPs®.

 Schwab has 325 or more branches across the country with 1,100 financial consultants.
 Of the branch based advisors, 800 are CFPs®.